Hypermobility Exercises to Avoid — and How to Move Safely with hEDS or HSD

 We wake up the deep stabilisers and quieten down the global muscles.
 We start to bring balance to the whole structure, and that ultimately leads to less pain.

-Jeannie demonstrates a move in the Non-Weight Bearing Part 2 Class in the Stability section of The Zebra Club App.
+Jeannie demonstrates a move in the Non-Weight Bearing Part 2 Class in the Stability section of The Zebra Club platform.

-Why: Fascia is our connective tissue network that supports and links everything in the body.
-With a lack of movement, fascia can become tight and dehydrated.
+Fascia is our connective tissue network that supports and links everything in the body.
+With a lack of movement, fascia can become tight and dehydrated, leaving us feeling stiff, painful, and sluggish.

-This is very true and important, but the way in which strength work in approached is key.
-Jumping straight in with resistance or loaded work can be quite detrimental for a hypermobile body.
+Jumping straight into resistance or loaded work can be quite detrimental for a hypermobile body.

-I have found after working with thousands of hypermobile clients that we need preparation in calming the nervous system, awareness of alignment and control, and some degree of stability before we load the system more.
+After working with thousands of hypermobile clients, I have found that we need preparation first: calming the nervous system, developing awareness of alignment and control, and building some degree of stability before we load the system more.

 We must feel safe before we build strength.